Menu

 During their UK tours of 2005 and 2006 we attended the gigs we could, all enthusiastically received by the packed crowds.

-Miss Wright was also the church organist and I was shepherded into the choir as well.
-Across the next decade I was given weekly lessons, entered into numerous practice and theory examinations, took part in bi-annual recitals, carol concerts and garden parties.
+Miss Wright my teacher was also the church organist and so I was shepherded into the choir as well.
+Across the next decade I was given weekly lessons, entered into numerous practical and theory Royal School Of Music examinations, took part in bi-annual recitals, carol concerts and garden parties.
+I loved the more active pieces of Debussy and Rogers & Hammerstein, but my inner rebel hadn't the confidence to break out into Ragtime and Boogie Woogie.

 For many years I performed on the grand piano shown here in the ballroom at Somerleyton Hall.
 In my final year my chosen piece was Beethoven's Moonlight Sonata snd I can vividly recall the split second of utter silence as the final chord faded before the room erupted and a wave of applause hurtled forward.
 The only other time I had felt such terror was when I had performed the National Anthem and feeling everyone's griped attention to every note and every notes timing.